JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 #Introduction to Tribler
 Tribler is a BitTorrent client that aims for anonymity of both seeders and leechers.
 Tribler provides the same functionality as most BitTorrent clients, combined with the added functionality to directly stream torrents when desired.
 What goes on behind the scenes to make it anonymous is inspired by and adapted from the Tor Networking Protocol.
-Tribler's database is filled with torrents found on the computers of all Tribler users.
+Tribler's torrent database, managed by Dispersy, is filled with torrents found on the computers of all Tribler users.

 Tribler also allows the users to use torrents found on the web.
 However, if the userun wants to stay anonymous, they should obtain the torrent file through Tribler's internal database system: Dispersy.
 Dispersy keeps track of torrent files that can be found across different Tribler users or communities (groups of users with similar interests).
 Having an internal database voids the need for browsers, which helps achieve the goal of anonymity.